7 Attributes of a Great Company Name

-The company helps sales and marketing teams establish effective metrics and reporting systems while evolving operational infrastructure to drive revenue and help you meet goals.
-Their name reflects what they do and gives prospects confidence there will be no gray or unmeasured area in their client work.
+The company helps sales and marketing teams establish effective metrics and reporting systems, leveraging operational infrastructure to drive revenue and help you meet goals.
+The name reflects what the team does.
+This gives prospects confidence there will be no gray or unmeasured area in the client’s work.

 2. It reflects your mission or values.

-IMPACT is an award-winning agency helping marketers and salespeople achieve their goals "and look like a rockstar in the process."
-Their business name reflects that mission and clearly states they exist to make you look good at work.
+IMPACT is an award-winning agency that helps marketers and salespeople achieve their goals "and look like a rockstar in the process."
+This business name reflects that mission and clearly states that it exists to make you look good at work.

 3. It takes into account what your prospects are searching for.

-When a company called "Flawless Inbound" populates in your search page, it's likely going to stand out.
-Working keywords your user might be searching for into your title is a smart way to be surfaced and stand out.
+When a company called "Flawless Inbound" populates on your search page, it'll likely grab your attention.
+Working keywords your user might be searching for into your title is a smart way to stand out.

-4. It is simple.
+4. It's simple.

 You want prospects to remember and recognize your brand.
 To help in this effort, your business name should be simple and easy to spell, pronounce, and recall.
 This will ensure that no one gets frustrated typing your name or saying it aloud to devices like Alexa.

-The company Drip took this word associated with their product — one that's only one syllable and only four letters — and made it their identity.
+The company Drip took this word associated with their product — one that's only one syllable and only four letters — and made it their identity

-5. It is fun or clever.
+5. It's fun or clever.

 Influence always requires a bit of spin, right?
 This clever play on words sets this inbound marketing agency apart.
 It's catchy, witty, and memorable — all important elements of a strong business name.